telerik/xaml-docs/controls/radchartview3d/getting-started.md

 #### __Figure 2: PointSeries3D__
 ![](images/radchartview-3d-getting-started-1.png)

-For better percieving the 3D space you can enable the chart's grid.
+For precisely reading the elements in the 3D space you can enable the chart's grid.
 You can read more about this in the [Chart Grid]({%slug radchartview3d-chartgrid%}) help article.

 #### __[XAML] Example 3: Adding chart grid__
 	<telerik:RadCartesianChart3D.Grid>